Sameer Thahir

 Sameer C. Thahir ISC (born 7 November 1976) is an Indian cinematographer, screenwriter, producer and film director, who works primarily in Malayalam cinema.

 He is a graduate of Maharajas College, Ernakulam.
 Sameer began his career assisting his mentors, fellow Indian Society of Cinematographers members Amal Neerad and Rajeev Ravi.

 In 2007, he shot his first feature as an independent cinematographer when Amal Neerad turned to direct his debut film Big B.

 Sameer's other credits include Aashiq Abu's film Daddy Cool (2009), Nidra (2012), Diamond Necklace (2012), Bangalore Days (2014), Thamaasha (2019) and Minnal Murali (2021).
 In 2017, Sameer received his first credit in Tamil Cinema with Soundarya Rajnikanth's comedy Velaiilla Pattadhari 2.
-In 2018, he was a cinematographer on Sometimes (2018).
+In 2018, he was the cinematographer for Sometimes.

 Early life

 Sameer Thahir is the son of Thahir Mattanchery, a production controller in Malayalam film industry.
 Sameer studied in Maharajas College Eranakulam.
 His mentors include Amal Neerad, Anwar Rasheed, and Rajeev Ravi.